mavlink/qgc-user-guide/en/FlyView/FlyView.md

 ### Display Video {#video_switcher}

+*QGroundControl* supports a number of video streaming options:
-*QGroundControl* supports RTP and RTSP video streaming over your vehicle's UDP connection.
+- RTP and RTSP video streaming over your vehicle's UDP connection
+- Taisync
+- TCP-MPEG2 and MPEG-TS
+- USB video devices (UVC) on desktop platforms (Android or iOS not supported).
+  This includes webcams and USB FPV video receivers.

 When video streaming is enabled the stream is displayed in the video switcher window at the bottom left of the map.
 Press the switcher to toggle *Video* and *Map* to foreground.